xulihang/ImageTrans_plugins/LamaInpaint/readme.md

 ### How to use

+An int8 ONNX version model of lama is included by default since ImageTrans v6.3.0.
+You can use a different version to improve speed and quality.
+Remember to remove `big-lama.onnx` under ImageTrans's root before trying other versions.

 #### For macOS

 Use the CoreML version for macOS to utilize the GPU.
 You need to download and unzip the model to ImageTrans's folder.
 Download link: <https://github.com/xulihang/CoreMLaMa/releases/download/build/LaMa.mlmodelc.zip>